mlinke-ai/kev_in/docs/index.md

 # Testing

-To perform test, start the server in testing mode with `python3 run.py --debug --clean --testing` and run `python3 -m unittest discover` in the root of the project.
+To perform tests, start the server in testing mode with `python3 run.py --debug --clean --testing` and run `python3 -m unittest discover` in the root of the project.

+# Coverage

+The test coverage can be tested with `python3 -m coverage run -m unittest` and `python3 -m coverage report -i`.